I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

-Fructose, however is a different story.
-Unlike glucose, fructose is not a natural part of your metabolism and the human body do not produce it.
+Fructose, however, is a different story.
+Unlike glucose, fructose is not a natural part of your metabolism and the human body does not produce it.

 Most of the cells in the body can’t make use of this molecule, except for the liver cells.

-According Dr. Kyle True, DC, individual should limit fructose intake from their daily diet to about 25 grams per day and should consume most of the fructose from fruits, not processed, packaged foods.
+According to Dr. Kyle True, DC, individuals should limit fructose intake from their daily diet to about 25 grams per day and should consume most of the fructose from fruits, not processed, packaged foods.

 Take every opportunity you can to cut excess sugar from your diet.

 Do you crave sweets?
 Get it from natural sources such as fresh fruits.

 Studies have linked added sugars to increased risk of cardiovascular disease and weight gain.

 10. Eat More Fiber

 If you’re going to eat vegetables and fruits, why not eat the healthiest kind— High-fiber foods like purple passion fruits, pear, avocado, brussels sprouts will keep you feeling fuller longer after eating.